-96. A Director shall declare an interest in any contract or matter in which they have, or a Connected Person has, a personal, material or financial interest, whether directly or indirectly, and shall not vote in respect of such contract or matter, provided that nothing shall prevent a Director from voting on a resolution concerning the payment of interest on shares of the Society, if applicable, where that Director is a Member and will benefit only in the same way as other Members holding shares.
+96. A Director shall declare an interest in any contract or matter in which they have a personal, material or financial interest, whether directly or indirectly, and shall not vote in respect of such contract or matter, provided that nothing shall prevent a Director from voting on a resolution concerning the payment of interest on shares of the Society, if applicable, where that Director is a Member and will benefit only in the same way as other Members holding shares.